DennisSoemers/PAPER/README.md

 This project was set up exactly as in the [CommonLibSSE NG Sample Plugin](https://gitlab.com/colorglass/commonlibsse-sample-plugin), and I refer to that repository for highly detailed instructions on installation and building.

+## See also

+- [powerofthree's Papyrus Extender](https://www.nexusmods.com/skyrimspecialedition/mods/22854), which is similar in that its primary purpose is to expose new Papyrus functions and events, but much more impressive with a significantly greater scope.

 ## Credits

 Thanks to: